 Successful applicants will travel to their counterpart country for a period of up to 21 days.
 While abroad, participants will be exposed to new skills, methods, and professional networks.
-After travel, independent professionals will implement activities to convey or apply their new knowledge and expertise for the benefit of their colleagues and community.
+After travel, Independent Professionals will implement activities to convey or apply their new knowledge and expertise for the benefit of their colleagues and community.
 These activities must be credibly shown to provide a clear and measurable benefit to at least 250 individuals.
 Activities may include, but are not limited to, leading training sessions on newly-learned skills, presenting about activities conducted during travel, practically applying a skill learned during travel, or distributing a product developed in collaboration with overseas partners.
 The travel component is tentatively scheduled to take place between May – June 2022, with the exact dates being under discussion due to the COVID-19 pandemic and ongoing travel restrictions as well as challenges with obtaining visas for Russian citizens at the U.S. Consulates in Russia.

-EF is accepting applications for projects that have a broad bilateral impact in the following thematic areas: Social Inclusion, Technology and Innovation for Social Good, Social Entrepreneurship, and Youth Engagement.
+EF is accepting applications for projects that have a broad bilateral impact in the following thematic areas: Arctic and Environmental Conservation, Indigenous Peoples’ Empowerment, Disability and Inclusion, Public Health, and Open Thematic Area.
 Projects should avoid topics related to political activism or activity, public policy reform, or the influence of public opinion.

 EF will fund innovative ideas that leverage U.S.-Russian cooperation to implement unique solutions to pressing social problems in the above thematic areas.
-Projects may focus on various topics, including but not limited to increasing involvement of youth in the social sphere and cultivating their participation in international dialogue; increasing involvement of people with disabilities in social life, employment, and sports; and creating initiatives to encourage social entrepreneurship and technological innovation.
+Projects may focus on various topics, including but not limited to increasing the capacity of indigenous people to adapt to environmental changes; increasing involvement of people with disabilities in social life, employment, and sports; and creating initiatives to address community health needs.

 Candidates must meet the following criteria to be eligible: